How to apply for a mooring permit

 The permit system is only in place to allow vessels to rest at specific anchorages in order to provide safe passage through the Indian Ocean.
 In keeping with this, mooring permits will have a maximum validity of 28 days and are valid for the Outer Islands only.
 You can apply for one, two, three or four weeks.

-Please note, if you are paying from an international (non-UK) bank account, you will need to add £1 for transfers of £100 and under, or £7 for transfers over £100.
-This is to cover bank charges.
+Please note, if you are paying from an international (non-UK) bank account, you will need to add £7 to transfers or ensure that all bank charges by the receiving bank are covered by your own account so that we receive the full fee.

 To note: